sanketsharma411/Automated-Deployment-Github/README.md

 ### Stuff to do

-5. Use logsol's [Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy) tool or write your own to accept a POST request from GitHub and update the local repo.
+5. Create a bash script which updates the local repo
+6. Run the bash script whenever a "message" is received from GitHub

 ## Notes: